Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Low-Profile Variants

 Most of our test results within this review apply to the low-profile variants below.
-However, we expect these low-profile variants to have build quality differences due to their thinner construction.
-These keyboards also use low-profile switches, which have a shorter pre-travel distance and produce a different typing quality.
+Most of our test results in this review apply to the low-profile variants below.
+These models differ slightly in build quality due to their thinner construction.
+They also use low-profile switches which have a shorter total travel, providing a distinct typing feel.

 If you have any of the low-profile variants below and feel there are other differences or issues we should mention in our review, let us know in the comments.